grandady/superstore/README.md

 ORDER BY
 	Total_Profits
 ````

+**Answer:** The Cubify CubeX 3D Printer Double Head Print had total sales of $11,099.96 and total losses of $8,879.97, resulting in a profit margin of -80%.
+The Lexmark MX611dhe Monochrome Laser Printer recorded total sales of $16,829.90 and total losses of $4,589.97, with a profit margin of -27.27%.
+The Cubify CubeX 3D Printer Triple Head Print achieved total sales of $7,999.98 and total losses of $3,839.99, resulting in a profit margin of -48%.

 **DISCOUNT TOTALS FOR EACH PRODUCT**

 **Objective:** The objective of analyzing discount totals for each product is to understand how discounts are allocated across individual products